“Something To Crow About” celebrates the return of the migrating Crows to Lancaster PA each winter.

 Come out to the library and see whats going on.
 You just might see some crows.

 "WILD MAN" JACK HUBLEY GOES STARK RAVEN MAD

 Jack Hubley spotlights the Raven on his "Wild Moment" show on WGAL TV-8 5:30pm Fri News.
 Known for his wild wit, as well as wild wisdom, Hubley has hosted nationally syndicated TV nature shows, served as Outdoors Editor for the Lancaster Sunday News, and is a favorite nature program lecturer.
 Stay tuned!

 LIBRARY STAFF CATCHES "BIRD BUG"

 The staff at Manheim Township Public Library couldn't stop the crow-nanigens.
-Perhaps they were infected by crow curiosity, or by the crow artwork in the gallery.
-Either way, they created a special display table featuring Crow-themed Books, Movies, and CDs!
-Check it out!
-And, uh, get well soon guys.
+They created a special display table featuring Crow-themed Books, Movies, and CDs.

 MOUNT JOY ISN'T FAR - AS THE CROW FLIES

-As The Crow Flies is a Crow-themed Primitives Boutique in Mount Joy PA.
-Nominated "Best In Crow" among businesses in 2015/2016, the Crow-centric shoppe adds a little more joy to Mount Joy.
+As The Crow Flies is a neat Crow-themed Primitives Boutique in Mount Joy PA.
+Nominated "Best In Crow" among businesses in 2015,2016, and 2017, the Crow-centric shoppe adds a little more joy to Mount Joy.
 Located on Main Street - just down the street from the Corn Crib Market (coincidence?), and just minutes from York, Lancaster, or Harrisburg.
-62 East Main Street, Mount Joy, PA , 717-653-1325
+62 East Main Street, Mount Joy, PA.

-LITERARY CAFE HOSTS "CROW OPEN BEAK NIGHT" JAN 20 & FEB 17
+LITERARY CAFE HOSTS OPEN BEAK NITE JAN 20 & FEB 17

 Cawing all Writers, Poets, Playwrights, Musicians, Storytellers!
 It's CROW TIME!!